iPhoring/ParticleFilter/README.md

 ### All other data the simulator provides, such as observations and controls.
 > * Map data provided by 3D Mapping Solutions GmbH.

+# Project Output
+Particle filter was implemented in C++ and executed in Udacity's simulator, which is an enclosed environment for running autonomous cars.
+The environment simulates road conditions, sensor data, feedback amd other mechanism for testing and runing various components of self driving.
+Kidnapped Vehicle simulation was used for particle filter testing.

+# Code description
+The Particle Filter is implemented in src/particle_filter.cpp:
+Initialization: Particle initialization is implemented at ParticleFilter::init .
+Prediction: The prediction step is implemented at ParticleFilter::prediction .
+Update Weights: